Carinsurance.com Insights

 The state minimum car insurance cost in South Dakota is $307 a year.
 However, this basic coverage only offers limited protection.
 South Dakota drivers can choose to add more coverage, such as comprehensive and collision insurance, raise their liability limits and include personal injury protection or other insurance coverage, for better protection.

-Drivers in South Dakota must be aware of the minimum insurance coverage requirements to stay compliant.
+Drivers in South Dakota must purchase the minimum required car insurance to operate their vehicles on the road.

 Liability-only car insurance in South Dakota